Conway Barbour

 Conway Barbour (c.
 1818–1876) was held as a slave, worked as a ship steward, became a businessman, and lawyer.
 He served as a state legislator in Arkansas and was elected to the Arkansas House of Representatives in 1871.
-Professor Victoria L. Harrison wrote the 2018 book Fight Like a Tiger: Conway Barbour and the Challenges of the Black Middle Class in Nineteenth-Century America published by Southern Illinois University Press about him.
+Professor Victoria L. Harrison wrote about him in the 2018 book Fight Like a Tiger: Conway Barbour and the Challenges of the Black Middle Class in Nineteenth-Century America published by Southern Illinois University Press.

 A Republican, he represented Lafayette County, Arkansas in the Arkansas House.

 He died in Lake Village, Arkansas.

+He and two other African Americans who represented Lafayette County, Marshall M. Murray and Monroe Hawkins, are commemorated by a historical marker in Stamps, Arkansas.